No. 21 UConn sends Hoyas to school-record 18th loss in row

 Georgetown (6-22, 0-17) remained winless in conference play.
 Coach Patrick Ewing, who starred for the Hoyas in the 1980s and won a national championship and appeared in three Final Fours as a player, has posted just one winning season in his five at the helm of his alma mater.
 His career record is 68-81.

-Dante Harris scored 23 points, Aminu Mohammed added 16 and Donald Carey had 13 for the Hoyas.
+Dante Harris scored 23, Aminu Mohammed added 16 and Donald Carey had 13 for the Hoyas.

-''Of course, I want to be back here,'' Ewing said when asked about his future.

-''But in this position and this job, whatever happens will happen.
-I'm hoping that I'll be back and doing something that I love at a place that I love and getting us back to being the king of the hill.''

 Cole made his fourth 3 of the game right in front of the Huskies bench to extend UConn’s lead to 66-46 with 11:27 remaining, forcing Ewing to call timeout.
 The Howard transfer shot 4 of 6 on 3-pointers.